Jermaine T. Bell, Communications Manager

-As Baltimore Corps’ Communications Associate, Jermaine works to share the incredible stories of Baltimore Corps’ extensive network and market its programs and services for even greater reach.
+As Baltimore Corps’ Communications Manager, Jermaine works to share the incredible stories of Baltimore Corps’ extensive network and market its programs and services for even greater reach.

 Jermaine Taron Bell is a Visual Designer and alumnus of the Maryland Institute College of Art (MICA).
 Through his work at Havas Worldwide, Bell gained footing in advertising with clients like Michelob Ultra, Liberty Mutual Insurance, and Constellation Energy.